Month 11, Day 30, Monday 5:45 p.m.

 ‘That could be quite dangerous.
 What if an inner Circle containing important glyphs were to say…burn, separate from the rest of the paper and the spell, and blow away in the wind, leaving me with only part of a spell?
 Or if the entire paper caught fire mid-cast, and I got Will-strain from the backlash?’

-She tried using a wax crayon instead of ink, but quickly found that was not the answer, as the wax melted into the paper and only added to the fuel for any opportunistic spark.
+She tried using a wax crayon instead of ink, but quickly found that was not the answer, as the wax melted into the paper and only added fuel for any opportunistic spark.